 There are also other interesting ways for you to spend your points.
 One of those is the Marriott Bonvoy Moments program.
 Some of the events they offer a set price are:

-If you’ve never had the card before, the 75,000 Marriott Bonvoy point sign up bonus is a solid incentive.
+If you meet all the requirements, the 75,000 Marriott Bonvoy point sign up bonus is a solid incentive.
 The Bonvoy Business card does have some interesting bonus categories, earning extra points for your wireless phone bill and shipping charges.
 Other cards also provide bonuses in those categories, but not many.

-It’s questionable if you’re doing much more than breaking even with the annual free night at Marriott Bonvoy properties costing 35,000 or less for the $125 annual fee.
+If you’re looking at the free night certificate value, it’s questionable if you’re doing much more than breaking even for the $125 annual fee.
 There eventually is a point when you need to ask how many free nights do you need every year.

 This post first appeared on Your Mileage May Vary